TAMUSHPE/MobileApp/README.md

 ### Method 1 - internal build **[Recommended for IOS]**

 - Download the internal build provided by repo maintainer
-- Run "yarn start"
+- Run `yarn start`
 - Scan QRCode provided by the server

 ### Method 2 - Emulator **[Recommended for Android]**

 - Download the emulator
-- Run "yarn build-android" or "yarn build-ios" at least once
+- Run `yarn build-android` or `yarn build-ios` at least once (Note: if you download a new dependency/package then this must be ran again)
-- Run "yarn start"
+- Run `yarn start`
-- Press "a" or "i" to run on android or ios, respectively
+- Press "a" or "i" to open android or ios emulator, respectively

 ### Method 3 - Expo App **[Recommended for quick setup]**

 - Download Expo App
-- Run "yarn go"
+- Run `yarn go`
 - Scan the QRCode provided by the server

 ## Deployment **[For Repo Maintainer]** - TODO: Need more details